collinprather/blog/_posts/2020-03-12-streamlit-docker-pt3.md

 This is part 3 of 3-part series.
 Make sure to read through [part 1](https://collinprather.github.io/blog//docker/aws/2020/03/10/streamlit-docker-pt1.html) and [part 2](https://collinprather.github.io/blog//docker/aws/2020/03/11/streamlit-docker-pt2.html) before you continue!

-In parts 1 and 2, we covered how to build a docker image for a streamlit web app and how to move your code into the cloud.
+In parts 1 and 2, we covered how to build a Docker image for a Streamlit web app and how to move your code into the cloud.
 In this post, we will walk through how to connect other containerized services to your app.
 Specifically, we'll connect to a Postgres database, but this process should hold for any other service you'd like to employ.

 # New features require new tools